 will be the primary practicum supervisor.
 The training activities (checked below) will be provided for the student in sufficient amounts to allow for adequate evaluation of the student's level of competence in each activity.
-The faculty liaison or supervisor, supervisor concerning progress, problems, and performance evaluations.
+The faculty liaison or supervisor, , will communicate with the student and practicum supervisor concerning progress, problems, and performance evaluations.